 1972 BMW R75/5, full dresser 2986604 ...I put a LOT of S-miles on this one.

 The /5 with the full Avon fairing was sold to Jim Vahey, of Sacramento.
-He was an employee of the main office DMV in Sacramento.
+He was an employee at the main office DMV in Sacramento.
 No idea of what happened to the motorcycle.
 He had a backyard of rusty old bikes that I saw once.
 Jim died in 1990, and I think offspring were James and Jamie Vahey.
 Additional numbers on an old scribbled sheet of mine were: 4933 46, but have no idea what they mean.

 I have had the opportunity to test drive MANY DOZENS of other bikes, from pure dirt bikes, to crotch rockets.
 Way too long a list to put here.
 I test rode many bikes that came to my shop for work.
 I have test-driven bikes on "secret" roads used by some bike magazines, and have been able to ride some never-released or never in production, "factory" bikes.
 I have pro-wrenched on several race bikes I did not own.
 That includes another R60 sidecar rig, and a rather infamous Gilera and a V-8 Guzzi (YES!!) ...not to mention my antique collection of 52 bikes, all gone now.
 I spent some time 'playing' at Harrah's museum, in Reno, before they sold off much of the collection.
 A very long time ago, just before Honda decided to make a big splash in the USA with their "You meet the nicest people on a Honda" campaign, I was at a racetrack with buddies Don Vesco and McLaughlin; them test riding Honda #1 and Honda #2 racebikes.
 I 'stole' Donny's bike for a few laps.
 The exact details will not be set down here ....although some is in my biography on this site. https://bmwmotorcycletech.info/whothehellissnowbum.htm